Wives of Henry VIII: Jane Seymour

 Jane Seymour (c.
 1508 – 24 October 1537) was Henry's third wife.
-She served Catherine of Aragon as maid-of-honour and was one of Anne Boleyn's ladies-in-waiting.
+She initially served Catherine of Aragon as maid-of-honour from 1532 and was then one of Anne Boleyn's ladies-in-waiting.

-Jane, the daughter of Sir John Seymour, a knight, and Margery Wentworth, was most likely born at Wulfhall, Wiltshire, although West Bower Manor in Somerset has also been suggested.
-Her birth date is not recorded although rumored.
-She was of lower birth than most of Henry's wives, only being able to read and write a little, but was much better at needlework and household management, which were considered much more necessary for the time.
+Jane, the daughter of Sir John Seymour, a knight, and Margery Wentworth, was probably born at Wulfhall, Wiltshire, although West Bower Manor in Somerset has also been suggested.
+She was of lower birth than most of Henry's wives, only being able to read and write a little, but was much better at needlework and household management, which were considered much more necessary for women at the time.

+In January 1536, the King took an interest in the demure and fair-haired Jane, the complete opposite of Queen Anne.
+When Anne was arrested for treason in May 1536, Jane was quickly moved into royal apartments.

+Jane married Henry on 30 May 1536 at the Palace of Whitehall, eleven days after Anne Boleyn's execution.
+Jane was 28 and Henry was 44.
+As Queen, Jane was known for her peaceful nature.
+She managed to repair the fraught relationship between Henry and his daughter Mary.

+Modern historians emphasize that portrayals of Anne Boleyn and Katherine Howard as dangerous seductresses or femme fatales owe more to Victorian morality and twentieth-century cultural anxieties than to contemporary evidence.

-Jane married Henry VIII on 20 May 1536, at the Palace of Whitehall, Whitehall, London, the day after Anne Boleyn's execution.
-Jane was 28, Henry was 45.
-Almost a year and a half after marriage, Jane gave birth to a male heir, Edward, but she died twelve days later from postpartum complications.
-Jane was the only wife to receive a proper queen's burial.
+Almost a year and a half after marriage, Jane gave birth to a male heir, Edward, but then died twelve days later from postpartum complications.
+Jane was the only wife to receive a royal burial.
 When Henry died, he chose to be buried next to her in St George's Chapel, Windsor Castle.
-It is unclear if this decision was purely sentimental or a political signal designed to reinforce the legitimacy of his youthful heir, Edward VI.
+It is unclear if this decision was purely sentimental or a political signal designed to reinforce the legitimacy of his youthful heir, Edward, or both of those.